TiiToo/vegas/AS3/trunk/src/readme.txt

    LICENCE

    Mozilla Public License 1.1 (MPL 1.1) (read Licence.txt)

    PROJECT

      In this directory you can find all sources of the project if you checkout this path with a SVN client.
-     The extensions of VEGAs are externals, you can't see it in the "browse source" page of Google Code.
+     The extensions of VEGAS are externals, you can't see it in the "browse source" page of Google Code.

    SOURCES (all read-only)